wangqinglhc0122/SRE_README/README.md

    - This creates:
       - Public key: ~/.ssh/id-ed25519
       - Private key: ~/.ssh/id_ed25519.pub
-   - Copy the contents in the public key, SSH into the VM using password, and paste the contents into ~/.ssh/authorized_keys
+   - Copy the contents in the public key, SSH into the VM using password, and paste the contents into ~/.ssh/authorized_keys in the VM
-5.
-6.
+   - Then, in the host PowerShell, you can SSH into the VM without password anymore:
+      ```bash
+      ssh wangqinglhc0122@127.0.0.1 -p 2222
+      ```

 _What is host machine and guest machine?_